Morocco - UK Power Project:

 There are public meetings being organised in Bayonne, La Rochelle, Lorient and online.
 To take part in these meetings, please register in advance (up to 48 hours before the meeting) via the registration links below (a maximum capacity of 80 to 100 people is planned for the various in person events).

-Public meeting n°1 : Opening of the consultation process.
+Public meeting n°1 : Opening meeting of the consultation process to present the project and open the debate on environmental issues.

-Public Meeting n°2 : Maritime activities, including renewable maritime energies: what coexistence with the MUPP?
+Public meeting no. 2: Maritime activities including marine renewable energies: what cohabitation with the PEMR?

 La Rochelle

-The aim of this second public meeting is to present the project as a whole and to look more specifically at the issues surrounding the occupation of the seabed by various activities, including marine renewable energies and their connection.
+The aim of this second public meeting is to present the project as a whole and to address more specifically the issues related to the occupation of the seabed by different activities including marine renewable energies and their connection.

 Public meeting n°3 : MUPP and others offshore activities, such as fishing: what coexistence?
 PEMR and economic activities including fishing: what interactions?